ahnHeejune/Bebop/README.md

           - RX socket : only used in message control thread
    - video thread : rtp and video decoding using opencv
    - main thread  :  send flight mode commands and user input
    - Log module   : logging all status infos into a signle file (with date extension), mutex used for mti-thread control
+   - Log analyzer : matlab script
+   - video decoding: using OpenCV and directly FFMPEG decrease resolution (1/2 in hor and ver direction) save video into file

 * TODO & Plan

-    - ITEM 1: velocity control: feedback control of vx, vy, vz
+    - ITEM 1: velocity control: feedback control of vx, vy, vz Almost done.

     - ITEM 2:  add vision module and thread the interface between video decoding thread to be defined.  e.g. call-back, pipe-queue,  etc.

-    - ITEM 3: decrease the resolution and store video into into mp4 or avi file.
+    - ITEM3 : vision control

 * KnownIssues